Virgin Media Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For Virgin Media Data Breach

 Due to the amount of time that the data was exposed, it affected nearly a million people, and it was caused by negligence, an ICO spokesman said, “Fines towards the maximum of the applicable Act are likely.”

 The ICO has the ability to issue fines of up to €20 million or 4% of the company’s turnover (whichever is the higher amount).
-This link provides further information about one example of a Virgin Media data breach and the subsequent fine can be read about here.
+A case involving a Virgin Media data breach and the subsequent fine can be read about here.